chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_data_bag_list.rst

 To list data bags in your organization:

 #.
-Log on to the Hosted Chef Management Console and select an organization to use if you are associated with multiple organizations.
+Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.

 #.
-Click Data bags on the main navigation menu.
+Click **Data bags** on the main navigation menu.

    .. image:: ../../images/step_manage_server_hosted_data_bag_list.png